 We continue to operate under the conservatorship that commenced on September 6, 2008, conducting our business under the direction of FHFA as our conservator (the "Conservator").
-Upon its appointment, FHFA, as Conservator, immediately succeeded to all rights, titles, powers and privileges of Freddie Mac and of any stockholder, officer or director of Freddie Mac with respect to us and our assets, and succeeded to the title to all books, records and assets of Freddie Mac held by any other legal custodian or third party.
+Upon its appointment, FHFA, as Conservator, immediately succeeded to all rights, titles, powers and privileges of Freddie Mac and of any stockholder, officer or director of Freddie Mac with respect to us and our assets.

 During the conservatorship, the Conservator has delegated certain authority to our Board of Directors to oversee, and to management to conduct, day-to-day operations so that Freddie Mac can continue to operate in the ordinary course of business.
 There is significant uncertainty as to whether or when we will emerge from conservatorship, as it has no specified termination date, and as to what changes may occur to our business structure during or following our conservatorship, including whether we will continue to exist.
-However, we are not aware of any immediate plans of our Conservator to significantly change our business structure in the near term.

 The U.S. Department of the Treasury ("Treasury") and the Board of Governors of the Federal Reserve System (the "Federal Reserve") have taken additional actions that affect us in connection with the conservatorship and the economic and housing crisis.
-On September 7, 2008, Treasury entered into a senior preferred stock purchase agreement (as amended, the "Purchase Agreement") with our Conservator, acting on our behalf, and made a commitment to provide up to \$200 billion in funding, under certain conditions, to eliminate deficits in our net worth.
-The Purchase Agreement provides that the \$200 billion cap on Treasury's funding commitment will increase as necessary to accommodate any cumulative reduction in our net worth during 2010, 2011 and 2012.
-As of December 31, 2009, we have received an aggregate of \$50.7 billion in funding under the Purchase Agreement.
-We expect to make additional draws in future periods.
+On September 7, 2008, Treasury entered into a senior preferred stock purchase agreement (the "Purchase Agreement") with us pursuant to which Treasury provided us with its commitment to provide up to \$100 billion in funding under specified conditions (subsequently increased to \$200 billion).

 The Purchase Agreement requires Treasury, upon the Conservator's request, to provide funds to us after any quarter in which we have a negative net worth (that is, our total liabilities exceed our total assets, as reflected on our balance sheet prepared in accordance with generally accepted accounting principles) and also provides for Treasury to provide funds to us if the Conservator determines, at any time, that it will be mandated by law to appoint a receiver for us unless we receive funds from Treasury under its commitment.
 PC Holders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guarantee and if Treasury fails to perform its obligations under its funding commitment.
 For a description of PC Holders' rights to proceed against Freddie Mac and Treasury, see The Trust Agreement - Rights Upon Event of Default.
-The Purchase Agreement contains covenants that significantly restrict our operations and which are described in more detail in our annual report on Form 10-K for the year ended December 31, 2009, filed with the Securities and Exchange Commission (the "SEC") on February 24, 2010.
+The Purchase Agreement contains covenants that significantly restrict our operations and which are described in more detail in our annual report on Form 10-K for the year ended December 31, 2008, filed with the Securities and Exchange Commission (the "SEC") on March 11, 2009.
 In exchange for Treasury's funding commitment, we issued to Treasury, as an initial commitment fee, one million shares of our senior preferred stock (with an initial aggregate liquidation preference of \$1 billion) and a warrant to purchase, for a nominal price, shares of our common stock equal to 79.9% of our common stock outstanding on a fully diluted basis at the time the warrant is exercised.